What is in our organic Essiac Tea?

 1. Use 10g (1 tablespoon) of tea per 1 litre of pure spring water.

-2. Boil the water for 10 minutes and allow to cool.
+2. Boil the water for 10 minutes, strain contents through a mesh or filter, and allow to cool.

 3. Store your made up tea in a glass bottle in fridge.